udayvir-singh/tangerine.nvim/README.md

 <br>

-:tada: Now start writing your config in `~/.config/nvim/init.fnl`
+:tanabata_tree: Now start writing your config in `~/.config/nvim/init.fnl`.

-Optionally you can install [hibiscus](https://github.com/udayvir-singh/hibiscus.nvim) for macros.
+:hibiscus: Optionally you can also install [hibiscus](https://github.com/udayvir-singh/hibiscus.nvim) for macros.

 ---